Creating Ops Files

 command whose purpose is to simply apply operations files to base document and print the result:

-$ bosh interpolate base.yml --ops-file replace-name.yml name: other-cf
+bosh interpolate base.yml --ops-file replace-name.yml

 Path syntax¶